-Unplugged…I admit its a word that gives me a brief moment of panic when I hear it.
-I rely on so much technology, social networking and plugged in communication that living without it would be extremely difficult.
-Well, today I came upon a photography colleague writing about unplugged weddings.
-Of course it struck my interest!
+Unplugged…we admit its a word that gives us a brief moment of panic when we hear it.
+We rely on so much technology, social networking and plugged in communication that living without it would be extremely difficult.
+However, all this technology can have a downside when it comes to a “picture perfect” wedding day.

 Where am I going with this?
 I feel there are a handful of things that are much more exciting and alive when there unplugged; for example: music unplugged, comedy unplugged or family reunion unplugged (trust me on that) such an awesome experience.
 I really think a wedding can be one of those amazing events that is so much more alive when everyone is there, present and unplugged.

 Look at it this way, if we’re your photographers (wink wink, a cleaver plug) you have no worries, we will capture all the special moments so everyone can rest at ease.
 And… this way when they see your photos they will say, OMG I remember that – that was so much fun.
 Instead of them missing it because they were plugged in.

 It’s totally your day and your call, and since you and your man are throwing the big party why not have everyone unplug and enjoy all your hard work, long hours, beautiful details and tasty food you put into this amazing day.